Gillanwali

 Gillanwali is a village in Batala in Gurdaspur district of Punjab State, India.
 It is located 5 km from sub district headquarter, 26 km from district headquarter and 5 km from Sri Hargobindpur.
 The village is administrated by Sarpanch an elected representative of the village.
+There is another village with the same name in the district, which is situated in the Dera Baba Nanak Tehsil, near a town called Dhianpur.